Montezuma's Revenge (video game)

-Montezuma's Revenge is a 1984 platform game for Atari 8-bit family, Atari 2600, Atari 5200, Apple II, ColecoVision, Commodore 64, IBM PC (as a self-booting disk), and ZX Spectrum (as Panama Joe).
-It was designed and programmed by Robert Jaeger and published by Parker Brothers.
+Montezuma's Revenge is a platform game for the Atari 8-bit computers, Atari 2600, Atari 5200, Apple II, ColecoVision, Commodore 64, IBM PC (as a self-booting disk), and ZX Spectrum (as Panama Joe).
+It was designed and programmed by Robert Jaeger and published by Parker Brothers in 1984.
 The game's title references a colloquial expression for diarrhea contracted while visiting Mexico.

 In 1988, a port was published for the Master System, which retains the basic gameplay and level structure, but with improved graphics, sound, and additional features.

 Gameplay

-Montezuma's Revenge is an early example of the Metroidvania genre.
 The player controls a character called Panama Joe (a.k.a.
 Pedro), moving him from room to room in the labyrinthine underground pyramid of the 16th century Aztec temple of emperor Montezuma II, filled with enemies, obstacles, traps, and dangers.
-The objective is to score points by gathering jewels and killing enemies along the way.
+The objective is to score points by gathering jewels and killing enemies.
 Panama Joe must find keys to open doors, collect and use equipment such as torches, swords, amulets, etc., and avoid or defeat the challenges in his path.
 Obstacles are laser gates, conveyor belts, disappearing floors and fire pits.

 Movement is achieved by jumping, running, sliding down poles, and climbing chains and ladders.
 Enemies are skulls, snakes, and spiders.
 The player has a limited number of inventory slots for carrying items, and cannot collect any other items or jewels if all slots are filled.
 A further complication arises in the bottom-most floors of each pyramid, which must be played in total darkness unless a torch is found.

 The pyramid is nine floors deep, not counting the topmost entry room that the player drops into at the start of each level, and has 99 rooms to explore.
-The goal is to reach the Treasure Chamber, whose entrance is in the center room of the lowest level.
-After jumping in here, the player has a short time to jump from one chain to another and pick up as many jewels as possible.
+The goal is to reach the Treasure Chamber through the entrance in the center room of the lowest level.
+Upon entry, the player has a short time to jump from one chain to another and pick up as many jewels as possible.
 However, jumping onto a fireman's pole will immediately take the player to the next level; when time runs out, the player is automatically thrown onto the pole.

 There are nine difficulty levels in all.
-Though the basic layout of the pyramid remains the same from one level to the next, small changes in details force the player to rethink strategy.
+Though the basic layout of the pyramid remains the same from one level to the next, small changes in details force the player to rethink their strategy.
 These changes include: